The SMS Marketer’s Guide to Conversational Commerce 2.0

 Free Starbucks gift cards (!!!) from Blume

-And here’s the thing — neither of these messages included a link.
-That’s right — sometimes companies send SMS marketing without a clear intent or call to action.
+And here’s the thing: neither of these messages included a link.
+That’s right—sometimes companies send SMS marketing messages without a clear intent or call to action.
+It's simply about creating memorable experiences and driving loyalty and retention.

-But if you do include a link, chances are you want to be able to measure how many people click on it.
+If you do include a link, though, chances are you want to be able to track engagement with it—which brings us to SMS marketing metrics.

-The CTR (click through rate) of SMS marketing varies across industries, verticals, and message types.
+The CTR (clickthrough rate) for SMS marketing messages varies across industries, verticals, and message types.

 For ecommerce in 2021, the CTR ranged between 7.5%-30.3%.